Refugee Children Face Beatings and Freezing Weather in Serbia

 While Serbia has provided official asylum centers, Save the Children said that many migrants are fearful of detention or deportation.
 Sleeping rough, many migrants are vulnerable to people smugglers, and health services have reported cases of frostbite and respiratory illnesses caused by people burning trash to keep warm.

-Médecins Sans Frontières warned that the city “risks becoming a dumping zone, a new Calais where people are stranded and stuck,” according to the Guardian.
+Médecins Sans Frontières warned that the city “risks becoming a dumping zone, a new Calais where people are stranded and stuck,”according to the Guardian.

 Save the Children is calling on the E.U. and Serbian authorities to direct more resources, including funding and emergency shelters, to help those on the migrant route.